lamhotsimamora/Garuda-Javascript/README.md

-# Garuda-Javascript-2

-# New version of Garuda Javacript
+# New version of Garuda Javacript 2 | With ES5 & ES6 Style

 ## Clone